-- When they begin their initial involvement with Special Education Programs and Services, all students with the exception of students who are placed in ASD/Kindergarten classes, are supported in their home school, in a class of age appropriate peers, with Core Resource support. - If the student continues to demonstrate unique learning needs after ongoing intervention and assessment, YCDSB will provide a continuum of Special Education programs and services within each school, to meet identified student needs. - In cases where the student's needs cannot be met within the home school, alternate placements may be considered. - If the student meets criteria to be identified as exceptional, an Identification Placement and Review Committee (IPRC) meeting is convened with parent(s)/guardian(s)s/student (16+), the Principal/Vice-Principal and the Special Education staff at the school in attendance. - Under Regulation 181/98, students who are identified as exceptional by an IPRC must be offered placement in a Special Education program. - In making its recommendation, the IPRC considers the student's strengths, needs, and whether such a placement is consistent with parent(s)/guardian(s) preferences, as per Regulation 181.
+- When they begin their initial involvement with Special Education Programs and Services, all students are supported in their home school, in a class of age appropriate peers, with Core Resource support. - If the student continues to demonstrate unique learning needs after ongoing intervention and assessment, YCDSB will provide a continuum of Special Education programs and services within each school, to meet identified student needs. - In cases where the student's needs cannot be met within the home school, alternate placements may be considered. - If the student meets criteria to be identified as exceptional, an Identification Placement and Review Committee (IPRC) meeting is convened with Parent(s)/Guardian(s)s/student (16+), the Principal/Vice-Principal and the Special Education staff at the school in attendance. - Under Regulation 181/98, students who are identified as exceptional by an IPRC must be offered placement in a Special Education program. - In making its recommendation, the IPRC considers the student's strengths, needs, and whether such a placement is consistent with Parent(s)/Guardian(s) preferences, as per Regulation 181.